 Township parks are the primary source of recreation for many residents.
-Waterloo Township currently has no park, but there are plans for some recreation facilities on the 8.5 acre site of the new Township Hall on Mount Hope Road once it is completed (please see the following tables and maps).
+Waterloo Township currently has a 1⁄2 mile footpath on the 8.5 acre site of the new Township Hall on Mount Hope Road (please see the following tables and maps).
+Waterloo Township also maintains Munith Community Park on South Main Street in Munith.